 A Signature Education Initiative of Duke University

-DukeImmerse is a semester-long program in which all courses are small seminars, disciplinary or interdisciplinary and build on a single theme.
-Each DukeImmerse program consists of:
+DukeImmerse is a semester-long program for undergraduates, in which all courses are small seminars, disciplinary or interdisciplinary, and build on a single theme.
+Each DukeImmerse program is led by a cohort of 2-4 faculty and consists of:

-- a cluster of courses in which everyone is enrolled – four integrated courses in a fall or spring semester and two integrated courses in a summer term
+- a cluster of courses in which everyone is enrolled – four integrated courses in a fall or spring semester or two integrated courses in a summer term

 - a curriculum based on one central theme and issues related to the professors’ research and expertise

 - classroom learning connected with the real world

 - small enrollments – fewer than a dozen students each